JerinSirijaDev/library-mgmt-cpp/README.md

 ### 5. User Authentication
 - Admins require ** password** to access the admin panel.
 - Limited login attempts with security measures.

+## Steps to Run:
+1. Clone the repository to local machine.
+2. Navigate to project directory.
+3. Compile and run the project.

 -------------------------------------------------------------------------------------------------------
 - **GitHub**: [@JerinSirijaDev](https://github.com/JerinSirijaDev)